My father passed on Monday, October 15, 2018 at 7:30 pm. It was devastating.

 I agree.
 I feel like my dad was an Emperor.
 He was definitely a guiding light for me here on earth.

-And I feel like that Emperor power has been awakened within myself.
+And I feel like that Emperor power has been awakened within myself on a deep level.

 I truly feel a new power.
 I definitely don’t care what people think.